Overview

 Group B Strep

 Group B strep or GBS is short for group B streptococcus, a bacterial infection.
 This bacterium naturally lives in the gastrointestinal tract and is present in the vagina or the rectum.
-According to the American College of Obstetricians and Gynecologists, the prevalence in pregnant women is between 10% and 30% and is reported to be higher in black women and may vary by geographic location.
+According to the American College of Obstetricians and Gynecologists, the prevalence in pregnant women is between 10% and 30%.
+It is reported to be higher in black women and may vary by geographic location.
 Most women with group B strep do not experience any symptoms, and usually, this is not a big deal.
 It can become an issue when you are pregnant and can cause bladder and uterine infections in rare cases.
 It can cause meningitis, sepsis, pneumonia, or stillbirth in severe cases.

 Third Trimester Interventions